MissKittin/server-admin-page-modules/README.md

 notifications -> get notifications from notify-daemon (removed)
 login plugins:
 internet-info -> list public IPv4
 check-dash -> check if dash is installed (for shellscripts)

-headers:
-fadeanimations -> fade in/out animations on body load/unload
-module-compatibility -> run older modules on server-admin-page v3.1
-mobileview -> adjust layout for mobile devices

-themes:
-bright -> default theme with better colors
-dark

 additional files:
 apt-check -> for sys-updates
 www.rc -> for notifications home plugin (put it in /usr/local/etc/notify-daemon/journal-manager.rc.d) (removed)

-**run setup.sh after clone**

 # how to update
 after setup `chown -R root:root *` (of course as root) and `tar cvf ../update.tar *`.